benjminrichie/alx-SwiftOrder_App/frontend/README.md

  2. Install node on your device

+ 3. make sure you are in the `frontend` folder/directory:

+        cd frontend

- 3. install Node Package Manager (npm):
+ 4. install Node Package Manager (npm):

         npm install

- 4. make sure you are in the `frontend` folder/directory:

-        cd frontend

- 5. Install the following
+ 5. Install the following additional packages

        i.
 Fontawesome: